packetloop/packetpig/INSTALL.md

 ## Note

-I will expand this guide over time starting with Ubuntu and then adding Mac OSX at some stage in the future.
+I will expand this guide over time starting with Ubuntu and Mac OSX then adding Centos at some stage in the future.

 ## Ubuntu 11.10